galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 {: .comment}
 >
 > ### {% icon comment %} BED format
-> If you are not familiar with bed format, see the [BED Format](https://genome.ucsc.edu/FAQ/FAQformat.html) {: .comment}
+> If you are not familiar with BED format, see the [BED Format](https://genome.ucsc.edu/FAQ/FAQformat.html) {: .comment}

 > ### {% icon hands_on %} Hands-on: Obtain Annotation of hg38 (bed file of genes)